makisevon/flow/README.md

-# Flow
+# DAG Flow

-Flow is a simple DAG workflow engine.
+DAG Flow is a simple DAG workflow engine.